‘Mr. President, I’m Sorry’: Hillary Clinton Apologized To Obama For Losing Election To Trump, New Book Claims

 Clinton took Obama’s advise and her aide Abedin called Trump’s campaign manager, Kellyanne Conway.

-When Trump eventually came on the line Clinton conceded graciously.
+When Trump eventually came on the line, Clinton conceded graciously.

 It was after Clinton had conceded defeat to Trump that Obama placed a consolation call to her.
 Clinton apologized solemnly during the call, saying she was sorry to have let him and the party down.

 The call from Obama, according to the book, “crystallized everything for Hillary.”
-When Abedin told her that Obama was on the phone Hillary took the call reluctantly because her mind was still struggling to absorb the shock of unexpected loss.
+When Abedin told her that Obama was on the phone, Hillary took the call reluctantly because her mind was still struggling to absorb the shock of unexpected loss.
 She was not ready to explain herself and the situation to Obama.

 “Hillary winces.
-She wasn’t ready for this conversation” the book said.
+She wasn’t ready for this conversation,” the book said.
 “When she’d spoken with Obama just a little bit earlier the outcome of the election wasn’t final yet.
 Now, though, with the President placing a consolation call, the reality and dimensions of her defeat hit her all at once.”

 “She had let him down.
 She had let herself down.
 She had let her party down.
 And she had let her country down,” the book continued.